rburmorrison/go-argue/README.md

 Notes:

 - Currently, only int, float64, string, and boolean values are accepted by argue
+- Currently, values passed to strings can not contain spaces, or they will be treated as separate items

 For more information such as adding descriptions to your argument, check out the `godoc` documentation.

+## Bugs

+If you come across any bugs while using argue, please submit an issue to this repo.

 ## Roadmap